linssab/xfit/README.md

 path = r"./test.mca"
 pool_file = r"./pool.txt"
 Spec = xfit.Spectrum(file_path=path)
-Spec.calibrate() #if not input is specified, it gets from the mca or spt header Spec.fit_fano_and_noise()
+Spec.calibrate() #if no arguments are passed, it gets the parameters from the mca or spt header Spec.fit_fano_and_noise()
 Spec.create_pool(pool_file)
 Spec.fit()